alexxu06/Clan-Manager/README.md

 - Organize members by their contribution
 - Choose what type of contribution to use (ex. donations, clan war performance, cwl performance, clan capital performance)
 - record history of contributions
+- View how active opponent can is in clan wars
+- Compare statistics between clans

 ## Credits
 These are the softwares and resources I used: